 But before you start a gold IRA, and especially before you fund a gold IRA, many people want to know what the fees and costs are for starting a gold IRA.
 Here’s what you need to know.

-Gold IRA fees aren’t really burdensome, but you will have to pay some annual fees.
+Gold IRA fees aren’t really burdensome, but you will have to pay some annual fees to your gold IRA custodian and your depository.
 At first, this may seem strange since many online brokerages offer “free” IRA accounts to their customers.
 But those brokerages often make their money by charging money for certain trades, charging for broker-assisted transactions, or they may even sell trading data to other firms.

 By contrast, a gold IRA’s fees are up front and normally charged in a flat manner.
 This means that whether you’re starting a $30,000 gold IRA or a $300,000 gold IRA, your fees remain the same.